DB Cargo UK: English, Welsh & Scottish Railway

 During late January 2001, the Canadian National Railway announced it had agreed to purchase Wisconsin Central.
 The deal, which included Wisconsin Central's 42.5% stake in EWS, was concluded in October 2001.

-During 2003, the Royal Mail terminated its mail train contract with EWS, this traffic was transferred to aircraft and road transport instead.
-EWS acquired the assets of wagon bogie company Probotec Limited in 2005, It was formed into a new subsidiary, Axiom Rail that also took over responsibility for some of the depots and leasing surplus locomotives overseas.
+During 2003, the Royal Mail terminated its mail train contract with EWS; this traffic was transferred to aircraft and road transport instead.
+EWS acquired the assets of wagon bogie company Probotec Limited in 2005.
+It was formed into a new subsidiary, Axiom Rail, that also took over responsibility for some of the depots, and leasing surplus locomotives overseas.

 During October 2005, the company launched a new subsidiary, which traded as Euro Cargo Rail, based in the French market.
 Several Class 66 locomotives were transferred from EWS to Euro Cargo Rail.

 In November 2005, EWS acquired the wagon maintenance business Marcroft.
-As a result of the potential of the acquisition to reduce competition in the UK wagon repair market ,the acquisition was referred to the Competition Commission by the Office of Fair Trading, who required EWS to sell all or part of the business excluding Marcroft's works at Stoke on Trent.
-The Stoke on Trent works was instead incorporated into the Axiom business.
+Due to the potential of the acquisition to reduce competition in the UK wagon repair market, the acquisition was referred to the Competition Commission by the Office of Fair Trading, which required EWS to sell all or part of the business, excluding Marcroft's works at Stoke on Trent, which were incorporated into Axiom.

 By 2006, company turnover was reportedly approaching £1 billion.
-In 2006, the Office of Rail Regulation fined EWS £4.1million for engaging in anti-competitive practices in the coal haulage business; at the time, the company held a virtual monopoly on such traffic; its practices had led to official complaints from both Enron and Freightliner Heavy Haul in the early 2000s.
+In 2006, the Office of Rail Regulation fined EWS £4.1 million for engaging in anti-competitive practices in the coal haulage business; at the time, the company held a virtual monopoly on such traffic, and its practices had led to official complaints from both Enron and Freightliner Heavy Haul in the early 2000s.